donnaken15/FastGH3/readme.md

 # ![FastGH3](https://donnaken15.com/fastgh3/assets/logo.svg)
-(or lesser known as FastGH3 Ain't Smaller Than Guitar Hero 3, for longer)
+(or lesser known as FastGH3 ain't smaller than Guitar Hero 3, for longer)

 <p>Play Guitar Hero better than ever before!<br>
 Optimized and reworked for speed, portability, accessibility, and QOL.<br>